 Here are 7 reasons why we think Gardening with children is beneficial.

-1. Introduce them to science and the basic life cycle of plants
+1. Introduce them to science and the basic lifecycle of plants

-There are so many learnings from gardening in the world of science from Parts of a plant, plant cycle, experiments with planting, experiments with germinating/ sowing seeds.
+There are so many learnings from gardening in the world of science from parts of a plant, plant cycle, experiments with planting, experiments with germinating/ sowing seeds.

 Kids can explore these learnings in a fun way while being active and open to the elements.
 See a few of these fun gardening activities here.

 3. Teaches them about the types of edible plants you can grow

-4. Teaches them to focus on a task
+4. Teaches them to follow instructions

-5. Teaches them to follow instructions
+5. Teaches children to focus

 6. Teaches Patience